The Houston Junior Forum is committed to providing charitable services for children, youth, women and senior adults of the greater Houston community.

 3202 San Jacinto St., Houston, TX 77004

-Project Coordinator Carolyn Kares
+Project Coordinators: Carolyn Kares and Phyllis Reinhardt

 Interfaith Ministries for Greater Houston brings people of diverse faith traditions together for dialogue, collaboration and service, as a demonstration of our shared beliefs.
 Their Meals on Wheels for Greater Houston program provides a home-delivered meal to homebound seniors over 60 and their spouses.
 The program also delivers breakfast and weekend meals to the most frail and isolated seniors.
 This nutritional support helps seniors stay independent and in their own homes.
 This program delivers more than one million meals each year to seniors in Harris County.